asciidude/instacat/README.md

 ## Logging in
 In your main.py file, change "username" and "password" to your username and password for Instagram.

+## Enabling/Disabling Downloads
+To enable/disable image downloads (eg. if you're simply restarting or do daily restarts) you can change the `downloading` variable to "disabled".
+To re-enable it, change it to `False`.

+**It is automatically disabled by default.**

 ### License
 This project is licensed under MIT.